 BVA`.
 If a Maestro preauthorization is being backed out the code is `

-Your program may have customized backout codes; consult the curated list of transaction codes that Galileo gave you.
+Your program may have customized backout codes; consult the Funds Flow document that Galileo gave you.

 |Activity Type Code||Description|

 |`||Discover authorization backout|

 |`||Maestro authorization backout|

 |`||Mastercard Banknet preauthorization backout|